dashed/providence/README.md

 ##### `Providence.prototype.update([notSetValue,] updater)`

-Update value in the unboxed root data at keypath using the updater function.
+Update value in the unboxed root data at path using the updater function.
-If the keypath exists, updater is called using:
+If the path exists, updater is called using:
-- the value at keypath
+- the value at path
 - unboxed root data
 - boxed root data

-If keypath doesn't exist, notSetValue is used as the initial value.
+If path doesn't exist, notSetValue is used as the initial value.
 If notSetValue is not defined, it has value void 0.

-If updater returns the same value the value at keypath (or notSetValue), then no changes has truly occured, and the current cursor is instead returned.
+If updater returns the same value the value at path (or notSetValue), then no changes has truly occurred, and the current cursor is instead returned.

-Otherwise, the new value is replaced at keypath of the unboxed root data, and a new providence cursor is returned with the new boxed root data.
+Otherwise, the new value is replaced at path of the unboxed root data, and a new providence cursor is returned with the new boxed root data.
 In addition, any defined functions at onUpdate and/or _onUpdate within options will be called with the following:
 - options
-- cursor keypath
+- cursor path
 - new unboxed root data with the new value
 - previous unboxed root data

 ##### `Providence.prototype.delete()`

-Delete value at keypath.
+Delete value at path.

 If the new unboxed root data is the same as the previous, original unboxed root data, then the current cursor is returned.

 Otherwise, any defined functions at onUpdate and/or _onUpdate within options will be called with the following:
 - options
-- cursor keypath
+- cursor path
 - new unboxed root data with the new value
 - previous unboxed root data